Braided Line vs Monofilament Line – How to Choose Between Braid vs Mono?

 Braided line and monofilament line are two of the most common fishing lines found on the water today.
+But how do you choose the best braided line for spinning reels?
 Many people prefer one over the other and will argue for hours as to why everyone should use their preference.
-By examining these closely today, you should have a better understanding about which line is truly better for your fishing style.
+By examining the braid vs mono debate closely today, you should have a better understanding of which line is truly better for your fishing style.

-Braided line is basically exactly what it sounds like – line that is braided using thread-like fibers, often which are synthetic nowadays.
+A braided line of a spinning reel is basically exactly what it sounds like – line that is braided using thread-like fibers, often which are synthetic nowadays.
 These synthetic materials combine to form a fishing line that is extraordinarily strong.
 This line is so strong that manufacturers can actually use less of this to make the same pound test line as monofilament, so it has a much smaller diameter than monofilament.
 For example, 15 lb test braided line would have roughly the same diameter as only 4 pound test monofilament.

 How does this affect fishing?
 Well, for starters you can cast further as it slices through the wind easily, and is often coated with a very slick coating that really makes it glide through your guides on the rod.
 It means you can fish with higher pound test on a reel rated for a certain poundage of mono.
 Most reel ratings are for monofilament.
 As an example, let’s say a reel is rated for 180 yards of 8 lb test mono.
 If you wanted to use braid on this, you would want to spool it with 30 pound braid, which enables you to do a whole different style of fishing then.
 Could you merely put 8 pound braid on there and put close to 300 yards?
 You could, but line manufacturers like PowerPro don’t recommend it.
 It may cause your reel to handle differently, and if you fish with a baitcasting reel, the line is so small it digs into itself, causing backlashes.